Jeduardocastel-Bi/Optimizing-Conversions-Sales-Funnel-A-A-B-Test-Analysis/README.md

 # 👩🧑🍎🛒 8.
 User Behavior in a Product App

+## 📌 Project Objectives
+- **Sales Funnel Analysis:**
+  - Examine how users navigate through each stage of the funnel.
+  - Identify the number of users who complete purchases versus those who drop off.
+  - Pinpoint specific stages where users encounter obstacles.

 ## 📖 Project Description
 You are working for a startup that sells food products.
 Your task is to analyze user behavior within the company's app.